Tchouameni is Monaco's latest young talent to catch the eye - WHIZ News

 “Paul told me during my first training session ‘The fact you’re here means that you have ability.
 Don’t be scared to get on the ball,’” Tchouameni recounted.
 “It stayed engraved in my mind, I didn’t need to note it down.”

-He does write down other notes, though, from books he’s read on the late basketball great Koby Bryant, on the all-conquering New Zealand rugby team, and former first lady Michelle Obama.
+He does write down other notes, though, from books he’s read on the late basketball great Kobe Bryant, on the all-conquering New Zealand rugby team, and former first lady Michelle Obama.

 “I read biographies about people who have achieved excellence,” he said. “(Michelle Obama) is a symbolic figure.”

-Note: This story has been corrected to show spelling is Kobe, not Koby.